 Welcome to Westside UU Church!

 We are a church where you are free to pursue your own spiritual path in an atmosphere of warmth and acceptance.
 In our community, what you believe is less important than how your beliefs guide your interactions with others and the world.
-We also strive to create a place where children can develop their ethics and principles without the fear of eternal punishment.
+We also strive to create a place where children can develop their ethics and principles without prescribed dogma.

 Services are held every Sunday at 10:30 a.m.
-Attendees are expected to follow our COVID-19 procedures, which currently require masking.
+Attendees are expected to follow our COVID-19 procedures, which currently include optional masking.
 You can watch our services live on Facebook or watch recordings on YouTube.

 Our church always has a LOT going on, including book clubs, dinner gatherings, and social justice work.
 And did we mention our incredible children's religious education program?
 The best way to keep up with everything is by receiving our weekly emails.
 Just click here to subscribe.